BabuRajan002/Computer-Networking-Bits-and-Bytes/Module3/TransportLayer.md

 ## TCP Header

-A TCP Header itself contains a lot of ports.
+A TCP Header itself contains a lot of parts.

 ![tcpheaderanddatasection](Images/TCPHeaderAndDataSection.png)